ethman/slakh-utils/splits/README.md

 To that end, we are releasing two additional ways to split Slakh2100.
-Here's the information about all of the Slakh2100 splits. *We ask that if you use Slakh2100 in a research paper, that you conform to this naming convention for easier reproducability.*
+Here's the information about all of the Slakh2100 splits. *We ask that if you use Slakh2100 in a research paper, that you conform to this naming convention for easier reproducibility.*

 **Slakh2100-orig**: This is the name for the original splits of the Slakh2100 dataset.